geekgonecrazy/geekgonecrazy.github.io/_posts/2010-11-16-dedicated-virtualbox-host.md

 publish: true
 tags: [virtualization]
 ---
-A while back I posted about [building a quad core system][1].
-In the post I discussed virtualization, and building a dedicated machine for hosting virtual machines.
-Following that, I posted about actually building that machine.
+A while back I posted about [Building first desktop from scratch][1].
 In it I mentioned installing Xenserver.
 I have no doubt that it is amazing.
 Just wasn't exactly what I had in mind.

 Long story cut extremely short, I went with virtualbox.
 Reasons being: Its fast, so far has supported everything I throw at it, stable, cross platform, live migration, snapshots make backup easy, easy to use, and I like it.